 By the end of April I had had surgery and was recovering well, albeit slowly.
 I had to wear a portable defibrillator called a LifeVest 24 hours a day, in case my heart went out of rhythm and needed shocking back.
 My ejection fraction had dropped to 25%.

-Through smart training and listening to my body I am now back running and feeling more and more like an athlete.
+Through smart training and listening to my body I am now back running and feeling more and more like an athlete, as I continue to gain fitness.
 My ejection fraction has increased from 25% to 45% and it looks like I will recover full function of my heart.